-Our world class researchers are renowned for their interpretation, analysis and debate on historical and contemporary social and political sciences.
+Our world class research is influential in many fields beyond academia and our social and political scientists make a significant difference to people’s lives both nationally and internationally.
 Explore our broad range of current and completed research projects.

 Minutes of Evidence

 A collaboration between Indigenous and non-Indigenous researchers, education experts, performance artists, community members, government and community organisations that sheds light on the little-known history of the 1881 Victorian Parliamentary Coranderrk Inquiry.